ragavvenkatesan/yann/docs/source/setup.rst

     pip install progressbar

-  If you don't have progressbar, yann will simply ignore it.
+  If you don't have progressbar, yann will simply ignore it and print progress on terminal.

 matplotlib
 ----------

   Not needed now, but might need in future.
-  Yann will switch from openCV to matplotlib.
+  Yann will switch from openCV to matplotlib or browser matplotlib.
 Install it by

   .. code-block:: bash